SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 While the majority of workers will need an SST card, flag persons, general contractors and other positions do not need Site Safety Training.
 For a full list of workers who are exempt from SST, visit the DOB's FAQ page for Site Safety Training.

-What Are the New Site Safety Training Requirements?
+What Are the Site Safety Training Requirements?

 First Stage